kubevela/velad/README.md

 ### Setup

-Only one command to setup KubeVela control plane
+Only one command to setup KubeVela

 ```shell
 velad install